 Average participation in SEE is approximately 8 months.
 SEE clients have 2 years in a single referral period to complete their chosen course(s) or qualification(s).
 They can continue to access the program, which may involve iterative referrals, until they achieve an exit benchmark, i.e. a Certificate IV in a foundation course or a Certificate III in a mainstream VET course.
-After achievement of an exit benchmark, a Participant may again access the program, following a 3-month break, if a new PTA indicates further capacity to benefit.
+After 2 years in the program, a Participant may again access the program if a new PTA indicates further capacity to benefit.